sabomichal/immutable-xjc/README.md

 #### -imm-builder
 The '-imm-builder' option can be used to generate builder like pattern utils for each schema derived class.

+#### -imm-cc
+The '-imm-cc' option can only be used together with '-imm-builder' option and it is used to generate builder class copy construstructor, initialising builder with object of given class.

 ### Usage
 #### JAXB-RI CLI